Definition of Remote Sensing

 In-Situ Data Collection

-It involves the scientist/engineers going out in the field and examine the object or the phenomena.
+It involves the scientists/engineers going out in the field and examining the object or the phenomena.

 - Method-Produced Errors,